Tips for taking minutes in a virtual board meeting

 5 min read

-1. Use the most suitable technology
+1. Get familiar with the technology

 Video technology, such as Skype or Zoom (with video turned on!), is preferable for a fully virtual meeting as it allows all attendees to be seen and it makes it much easier to know a) who is speaking and, b) whether someone is itching to ask a question as they can put their hand up.
-However, there is often at least one board member who isn’t confident with technology and struggles to get themselves up and running so wants to join by telephone instead.
+However, there’s often at least one board member who isn’t confident with technology and struggles to get up and running so wants to join by telephone instead.
 It may be a good idea to have a trial run to check that everyone can access the technology and can be seen and heard, especially as IT teams can’t physically be on standby to assist.

 2. Know who’s attending